2nd Australasian Conference for Neuroscience, Learning and Well-being

 Stephen has worked closely with the school’s leadership team and expert consultants in the development of a revolutionary two day ‘Brain Fitness’ Conference which was delivered to the school’s Grade 5 and 6 students in 2017.
 The depth of knowledge and recall of key learnings and strategies acquired is still resonating throughout the school community.

 Josh Gee is the Well-being Coordinator and a Grade 5/6 teacher at Diamond Creek East Primary school.
 Josh has an interest in well-being and wants to help students become more resilient.
 Josh has been a teacher at Diamond Creek East Primary School for 4 years.
 He has assisted the staff and students at Diamond Creek East Primary School in the development of strategies to support mindfulness, gratitude and positive psychology.

-Psychologist, Clinical Neuropsychotherapy Practitioner
+Director, Psychologist, Clinical Neuropsychotherapy Practitioner